Topics The 12th Annual Meeting of the Regulatory Science Society of Japan" was held

 Symposium 8: Challenges in the Description of Approval Documents for Ethical Drugs

-Mr. Takashi Yasukawa, Drug Administration Officer, Medical Affairs Division, Health Insurance Bureau, Ministry of Health, Labour and Welfare, and Mr. Yuji Kashiwatani, Chairperson of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), gave a lecture on the theme of "Issues in the description of approval documents for ethical drugs" as chairperson.
+Mr. Takashi Yasukawa, Drug Administration Officer, Medical Care Division, Health Insurance Bureau, Ministry of Health, Labour and Welfare, and Mr. Yuji Kashitani, Chairperson of the JPMA Regulatory Affairs Committee, gave a lecture on the theme of "Issues in the Description of Approval Documents for Ethical Drugs".

 Also, Dr. Yoshio Nakayama presented the results of a questionnaire survey on the volume of items to be approved in Japan, Europe, and the U.S., the categories of procedural changes in each region when dealing with the same changes in Japan, the U.S., and Europe, the review period, and the implementation status of GMP conformity surveys.
 He also raised the issue of reconsidering the Japanese pharmaceutical affairs system in light of the current globalized pharmaceutical supply chain.

 Finally, Ms. Yukie Sano of the Pharmaceuticals and Medical Devices Agency (PMDA) introduced cases of inappropriate consultations with the authorities concerning the inclusion of approval forms under the title "Current status and issues of compliance with approval forms in Japan," and requested that companies, including management, promote understanding of the position of approval forms and confirm a communication system for change management in commissioning.
-The panelists requested that companies, including management, understand the position of the approval form and confirm the communication system for change management in outsourcing.
+The panelists requested that the company's management understand the position of the approval form and confirm the communication system for change management in outsourcing.

 In the panel discussion that followed, it was confirmed that the panel would continue to discuss the role of the approval letter in order to achieve the common goal of "providing a stable supply of high-quality pharmaceutical products for patients.